NotAlexNoyle/iplist/README.md

 Changelog:

+- Version 1.2 - Added and expanded documentation from Lifeline-Text-Program
 - Version 1.1 - Fix formatting issues / add uninstall script
 - Version 1.0 - Initial Release

 How To Use:

 1.)
-Make the file executable (cd to it, then do 'chmod +x iplist & chmod +x clean) 2.)
-Add both clean and iplist to your bash alias file (~/.bash_profile on the Mac) 3.)
-Restart your shell and type whatever you set as the alias! (ip and ipclean in my case) 4.)
+Make the file executable (cd to it, then do 'chmod +x iplist & chmod +x clean)

+2.)
+Add both clean and iplist to your bash alias file (~/.bash_profile on the Mac)

+3.)
+Restart your shell and type whatever you set as the alias! (ip and ipclean in my case)

+4.)
 Profit.
 You now have a super clean list of your IPs.

 Known Bugs: